Product Name: Real Translator Jobs

 As the name implies, it is a platform that helps you make money by translating.

-Of course this will ONLY be attractive to bilinguals instead of one-language speakers which means countries outside UK and USA like Philippines, Singapore, Indonesia, Spain, Germany and even Malaysia are their target audience.
+Of course this will only be attractive to bilinguals instead of one-language speakers which means countries outside the UK and USA like the Philippines, Singapore, Indonesia, Spain, Germany and even Malaysia are their target audience.

 A lot of businesses are banned in China so don’t be surprised if you don’t see many Chinese translators online.

 Real Translator Jobs however, is ONLY a 3rd party medium because you actually need to find those jobs yourself so in other words, it is exactly like Elance and Fiverr which you could otherwise join for free.